As leaders or aspiring leaders, we need to face challenges constantly from our surroundings. It sometimes deviates us from our intended path.

 Moral of the story:

-Being born into a powerful family or being a manager in a higher position doesn’t make you a leader.
-You may be in charge of others as king of a place or Manager for a team or a CEO of a Company.
+Being born into a powerful family or being a manager in a higher position does not make us a leader.

 #2.
-Short Stories Leadership – Gandhiji and a Young Boy
+Short Stories on Leadership – Gandhiji and a Young Boy

-It was a beautiful village, there lived a young boy with his parents.
-He was addicted to eating sugar and his mother warned him several times, not to eat sugar, as it is not good for his health.
-But the boy didn’t listen to his mother.
+It was a beautiful village there lived a young boy with his parents.
+He was addicted to eating sugar.
+His mother warned him several times not to eat sugar, as it is bad for his health.
+But the boy did not listen to his mother.

-The boy’s mother with curiosity asked Gandhiji “Why didn’t you tell him last time when I bought him here?”
+The mother curiously asked Gandhiji, “Why did you not tell him last time when I bought him here?”